cioff-ultra-dev/webpage_cioff/README.md

 #### Contribution

-We're open to receive any feedbacks related to the docs and guideline for provide great experiences for the dev environment.
+We're open to receive any feedback related to the docs and guideline for provide great experiences for the dev environment.